Skip to main content

 # Pulumi CLI uses.

-# It's recommended to use an instance of Pulumi Cloud, which the below does
+# It's recommended to use an instance of Pulumi Cloud for production environments, which the below does

 local-mode: false